Cala Tosqueta is one of the unknown coves in Menorca. Its surroundings are unique; you will be on a quiet beach even in the pure summer months.

 It's a very tiny beach; it's not more than 50 meters long.
 It used to have boats from Fornells port as it's near it.
 They used to anchor in the surroundings.

-It's located between Punta d'es Corrals and the Cap Negre.
-Both capes protect it from almost all wind directions, Tramontana included (North wind).
+It's between Punta d'es Corrals and the Cap Negre.
+Both capes protect it from almost all wind directions, Tramontana included (Northwind).

 Illa d'en Tosqueta or Tosqueta Island is nearby the cove.
-It's a small islet that adds wind coverage from East and SouthEast winds.
+It's a tiny islet that adds wind coverage from East and SouthEast winds.

 If you go by boat, you must be worried.
 There are a lot of hidden rocks.
-It is recommended to check the nautical chart and be cautious to avoid marine accidents.
+Check the nautical chart and be cautious to avoid marine accidents.

-It's weird that this cove is crowded.
+This cove doesn't use to be complete.
 However, if this is the case, you can go to the homonym beach on the south.
 It's called Macar d'en Tosqueta.

 The seabed of Cala en Tosqueta is awesome.
-A rocky area, with many oceanic posidonia meadows.
-This helps it to be teeming with fish and other marine species.
-Don't miss some diving goggles to do some snorkeling.
+A rocky area with many oceanic Posidonia meadows.
+It helps it to be teeming with fish and other marine species.
+Don't miss some diving goggles to do some snorkelling.

 The distance is approximately five kilometres.
 Don't forget to take some water and food if you want to spend the day there.
 It's a very natural place, and it doesn't offer any services.